Helping you grow closer to God

 The second thing he did is he thrived.
 He used his gifts where he was at.
 He ended up being the head of the prison.
 Everywhere he goes, he didn’t say, “Well, God has rejected me and the world has rejected me and life isn’t fair and I’m a victim and it’s so terrible and I’m just going to stay home and watch soap operas and eat chocolates.”

 Third, he resisted.
 He refuses to bail out on God’s agenda for his life.
-You know, when you’re down, when you’re tired, when life is unfair, when you have been betrayed, what do you feel like doing?
+When you’re down, when you’re tired, when life is unfair, when you have been betrayed, what do you feel like doing?
 You feel like, “You know what?
 Maybe an extra glass of wine or two would make me feel a little bit better.
-You know, those prescriptions for those migraine headaches or for my back, but I get a little buzz and I feel depressed so I think I’ll take them when my back isn’t hurting!”
+Those prescriptions for those migraine headaches or for my back, but I get a little buzz and I feel depressed so I think I’ll take them when my back isn’t hurting!”
 That’s how it starts.

 And then notice he waited on God’s time and God’s place.
 And I hope, I really do hope that you will look at the whole movie later this week, because what you’ll see is, watch this, God had a really big, wonderful plan and since God is in absolute control, I’m going to get a little ahead of myself, but you have to hear this now, and God is all wise and God is caring and God is loving, when people try and wreck your life with their tiny, little, bad, evil plans, God takes them, refashions them, puts them back into the big, good plan, and He orchestrates even their bad stuff to bring about His highest, good stuff.